-The Oregon Coastline features some of the most spectacular scenery in the state, with lush coastal rainforest, dramatic cliffs, towering old-growth trees, waterfalls, ferns, sandy beaches, crashing surf, and, if the time is right, tide pools.
-We'll explore the coastline and visit some of the Northwest's many coastal trails, where you'll see some of the most productive temperate rainforest on earth and hike to bluffs overlooking the ocean.
-Keep an eye out for newts, sea lions, and numerous birds including the dinosaur-like cormorant and the adorable, but endangered, Western Snowy Plover.
+The Oregon Coastline features some of the most spectacular scenery in the state, with dramatic cliffs, towering old-growth trees, waterfalls, ferns, sandy beaches, crashing surf, coastal lakes, and, if the time is right, tide pools.
+We'll learn to surf the ocean waves, stand-up paddleboard (SUP) in calm waters, and visit some of the Northwest's many coastal trails, where you'll see some of the most productive temperate rain forest on earth.
+Keep an eye out for newts, sea lions, and numerous birds including the dinosaur-like cormorant!
 The coastal forests and waterways are the traditional lands of the Chinook, Willapa, Lower Chinook, Clatsup, Kathlamet, and Nahalem tribes, whose traditions are interwoven with this vibrant ecosystem of abundance.
 You'll stay near the mouth of the Columbia River, which is where the Lewis & Clark expedition first reached the Pacific Ocean.
-The turbulent water, where the Columbia River crashes over dynamic sand bars before reaching the sea, is known as the "graveyard of the Pacific," due to the numerous historic shipwrecks.
-Today, these dynamic waters provide training grounds for the world's most elite coastguard teams.